husonlab/catrenet/README.md

 f-generated system)
 and the maxPseudoRAF (maximal pseudo RAF) of a CRS.

-The program can display a CRS as a network, in several different ways.
+The program can display a CRS as a network, in several ways.
 Moreover, it can animate the emergence of a maxRAF, maxCAF or maxPseudoRAF.

 ## Algorithms and heuristics